dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

    1. Bitcoin is speculative investment, not currency
    1. denationalize money
    1. Bitcoin is a medium of exchange used to purchase goods and services.
-   1. Bubble, Breakthrough, or Bonanza.
+   1. Bubble, Breakthrough, Boom, or Bonanza.
    1. Currency or Cult, its both
    1. Bitcoin is an index to launder money
    1. Legal Tender or Monopoly Money